Tool Reference

 Get JSON Schema Tool

-Retrieve the JSON schema definition for a specific Blindata resource type to understand its structure and validation rules.
+Retrieve the JSON schema definition for a Blindata resource type before creating or updating it with write_resource.

 Tool Name: get_json_schema